dragonflypl/learning-git/README.md

 - ```git merge kdiff3```: use kdiff3 http://www.blog.project13.pl/index.php/coding/1192/setup-git-on-windows-to-use-kdiff3-as-its-mergetool/
 - ```git tag``` - lists tags in repo
 - ```git show-ref <branchname>``` - quick way to see commits associated with branches
+- Rebase vs Merge - it turns out that rebase deletes merge commits (mind-boggling)!
+It's described here: https://www.derekgourlay.com/blog/git-when-to-merge-vs-when-to-rebase/ .

+# Rebase vs Merge:

+The Golden Rule of Rebasing: never use it on public branches

+Rules of thumb:
+- When pulling changes from origin/develop onto your local develop use rebase.
+- When finishing a feature branch merge the changes back to develop.

+Common usages of rebase:
+- cleaning up local history
+- incorporating upstream changes into a feature
+- integrating an approved feature: by performing a rebase before the merge, you’re assured that the merge will be fast-forwarded, resulting in a perfectly linear history.
+This also gives you the chance to squash any follow-up commits added during a pull request.

+When not to use rebase:
+- after pushing / PR.
+As soon as you make the pull request, other developers will be looking at your commits, which means that it’s a public branch.
+Re-writing its history will make it impossible for Git and your teammates to track any follow-up commits added to the feature.
+Any changes from other developers need to be incorporated with git merge instead of git rebase.

 # Recovering